Are you constantly adding new content to your school's website? Good! Google loves fresh new content…but they love quality over quantity even more.

 Locate the Cruft: Use Google Analytics to locate pages with high bounce rate.
 For example, look for any pages with a bounce rate over 90%.
 Pages with a bounce rate that high are most likely driving your search rankings down and giving Google a negative perception about the quality of your website.

 Another method would be to determine the average for your KPIs (Key Performance Indicators) such as “average time on site” (higher is better), and “average bounce rate” (lower is better).
 Look at each of those pages individually and either improve them, redirect them to a new improved page, or eliminate them all together.

 You will also want to locate any pages with significant duplicate copy, and combine, redirect, or eliminate those as well.
 You can use tools like OnPage.org or Screaming Frog, or to some extent, Google Webmaster Tools, (now called Search Console).

 The Cruft removal filtering and elimination process can be somewhat systematized, but it may be a bit technical, and a bit tedious if you aren’t used to techniques like this.
 Larger sites are best handled by professionals.

-We will properly install Google Analytics for you, set up custome filters, and most importantly show you how to interprerate the results.
+Contact us, and we will properly install Google Analytics for you, set up custom filters, and most importantly show you how to interpret the results.